How Much Does Seeing A Functional Medicine Doctor Cost?

 Supplements

 Both functional medicine doctors and patients alike often choose to start with natural approaches to their treatment when possible, and this often involves supplements.
 The quality of supplements varies widely, and so does the cost.
 We often like to say, “the most expensive supplement is the one that doesn’t work.”
 At Vytal Health, we’ve heard patients describe having spent hundreds of dollars on supplements, only to abandon them one by one without success.
 Functional medicine doctors will typically recommend physician-grade supplements, which can be a little more pricey, but are higher quality and therefore get better results.
 Physician-grade supplements purchased at Vytal Health will typically cost $30-$200 per month.
+We make it easier to save on cost by applying discounts with our plans and connecting you with our supplement dispensary, Fullscript.
+You can buy your supplements from any reputable dispensary or local health food store.

 Medications